datican-run-undergraduates-competition/FLAIR/README.md

 # Flair Chatbot -KARACAN

 Flair Chatbot is an AI-powered mental health companion designed to provide supportive conversations using Hugging Face APIs.
-Featuring a world-class, grok.com-inspired user interface, user authentication, and edge computing for low-latency responses, Flair offers a modern, accessible, and responsive experience.
+Featuring a world-class user intuitive platform with a grok.com-inspired user interface, user authentication, and edge computing for low-latency responses, Flair offers a modern, accessible, and responsive experience.
 ## Demo
 - Live Demo: [flair/chat](#deploy-to-netlify)
 - Local Demo: Run at `http://localhost:3000`